gregseth/memos/git.md

 ### Split subdirectory into separate Git repository

-1. Clone the repository that contains the subfolder.

-2. Change the current working directory to your cloned repository.

-3. To filter out the subfolder from the rest of the files in the repository, run thefollowing command, with:
+To filter out the subfolder from the rest of the files in the repository, run:
-    - `<folder-name>`: The folder within your project that you'd like to create a separate repository from.
-    - `<branch-name>`: The default branch for your current project, for example,  `master`.

 ```bash
 git filter-branch --prune-empty --subdirectory-filter <folder-name> <branch-name>
 ```
+with:
+  - `<folder-name>`: The folder within your project that you'd like to create a separate repository from.
+  - `<branch-name>`: The default branch for your current project, for example,  `master`.
 ### Updating

   To update a local repo (the local commits will be merged, creating a merge commit):